RSV in Older Adults: The Risks, Prevention, and Management

 Is RSV more severe in older adults compared to younger individuals?

-Older adults are at higher risk of experiencing severe complications from RSV due to age-related changes in the immune system.
-Additionally, preexisting health conditions can further increase susceptibility and worsen the impact of RSV.
-It is important to promptly seek medical attention if symptoms occur.
+RSV (Respiratory Syncytial Virus) is usually more severe in older adults compared to younger individuals due to age-related changes in the immune system.
+Preexisting health conditions can also increase susceptibility and worsen the impact of RSV.
+Seek medical attention promptly if symptoms occur.

 Can RSV be treated with antiviral medication?

 There is no specific antiviral medication available for treating RSV in older adults.
-However, healthcare providers may prescribe supportive care measures to alleviate symptoms and manage complications.
-Rest, hydration, and a comfortable environment play a crucial role in recovery.
+Supportive care measures such as rest, hydration, and a comfortable environment play a crucial role in recovery.
 It is essential to follow the healthcare professional’s guidance for personalized treatment.

 How long does RSV last in older people?